piyush82/elastest-platform-monitoring/docs/install.md

       - ADVERTISED_PORT=9092
       - ADVERTISED_HOST=kafka
 ```
-Care must be taken in defining 'ADVERTISED_HOST' value.
+Care must be taken in defining **ADVERTISED_HOST** value.
 The best solution is to provide a FQDN or a public IP if Kafka is to be accessed by external processes which will be the most common use-case of sentinel.
 Setting an incorrect value of this parameter may leave your kafka cluster unreachable for external services, or even sentinel process running in a container.

-Our recommendation is to setup kafka cluster is a separate node entirely, and configure 'KAFKA_ENDPOINT' parameter for sentinel as a FQDN string.
+Our recommendation is to setup kafka cluster is a separate node entirely, and configure **KAFKA_ENDPOINT** parameter for sentinel as a FQDN string.

 ## Install from source
 Sentinel framework is written in Java and requires Oracle Java 8 for proper working.
 OpenJDK 8 should also work but the codebase has not been tested with openJDK 8.